 Effective portion of cash flow hedges - The cash flow hedging reserve represents the cumulative effective portion of gain or loss arising on changes in fair value of designated portion of hedging instruments entered into for cash flow hedges.
 The cumulative gain or loss arising on the changes of the fair value of the designated portion of the hedging instruments that are recognised and accumulated under the cash flow hedges reserve will be reclassified to profit or loss only when the hedged transaction affects the profit or loss, or included as a basis adjustment to the non-financial hedged item.

-NOTE : 21 BORROWINGS (NON-CURRENT)
+NOTE: 21 BORROWINGS (NON-CURRENT)

 ₹ in Million

-As at March 31, 2022 As at March 31, 2021
+As at March 31, 2023 As at March 31, 2022

 Term loans

-From banks (unsecured) 2,299.2 6,468.8
+From banks (unsecured) - 2,299.2

-From department of biotechnology (secured) - 54.1

-From others (secured) - 24.2

-2,299.2 6,547.1
+- 2,299.2

 Also refer note 66 for borrowings (non-current).